matt-belisle/Econ-101-Course-Notes/Chapter 7.md

 ## How Global Markets Work

-Because we trade with people from other countris, the goods and services that we as Canadians can buy and consume are not limited by what other Canadians produce.
+Because we trade with people from other countries, the goods and services that we as Canadians can buy and consume are not limited by what other Canadians produce.
 * Imports are goods or services bought from other countries
 * Exports are goods or services sold to other countries